You are here

 - Internships in corporate video; radio and television stations; newspapers; websites; online news sources; multimedia opportunities in local and regional production houses.

 - Work with The Northern Review, ONU’s Source of Campus and Community Information

 - Full audio and video studios with recording and editing capabilities.

 - The Freed Center is home to WONB Radio: The Voice of Ohio Northern University.
 The 3,000-watt non-commercial station first went on the air in 1991 and operates year round at 94.9 on the FM dial.
 WONB also streams on the internet and can be found at : http://www.wonb.net

-- Both the radio station and the cable system are professionally managed and student operated.
+- The radio station is professionally managed and student operated.

-- The Northern Review-Online is the digital newspaper on campus covering events from major changes in the University, athlete features, entertainment, religious events and cultural diversity.
-The Northern Review-Online offices are located in the McIntosh Student Center.
+- The Northern Review is the digital newspaper on campus covering events from major changes in the University, athlete features, entertainment, religious events and cultural diversity.
+The Northern Review offices are located in the McIntosh Student Center.

 The department offers an internship program, which provides a practical educational experience that includes theory and practice.
 Students have held internships at businesses as WLIO-TV (Lima), WTOL-TV (Toledo); WBNS-TV (Columbus), Clear Channel Radio, CorpComm and Mills-James Productions.